Construction Business Environment

 Miscellaneous Issues to Consider

-In the , equipment and machinery are often essential to your business.
+In the construction industry, equipment and machinery are often essential to your business.
 Without the proper equipment, it would be difficult to get jobs done efficiently and on time.
 The goal is typically to complete a project in accordance with plans and specifications, on time, within budget, and at the lowest possible cost.
 When starting a construction business, it is crucial to have the appropriate equipment to execute the types of construction projects anticipated.
 As in all businesses, it is important that the equipment pay for itself to earn a significant profit.
 In other words, the cost to own and operate the equipment should be less than what the contractor charges for its use.

 You will also want to consider both business and personal living expenses when determining how much cash you will need.
 If you are leaving a salaried job to start your business, you should include in your expense projection an estimate of your and your family’s living costs for the months it will take to build your business.
 Talk to family members about the minimum amount of money your household will need each month to function.